-- no particular formatting is required: spaces, tabulations, and line breaks are just normal separators - the special value '\' implies a no-operation (i.e. the corresponding entity is not initialized) - single line comments are supported (i.e. starting with '!' and terminated by the end of the line) - Boolean constants are either the identifiers false (FALSE) and true (TRUE) or the numerical constants 0 and 1
+- no particular formatting is required: spaces, tabulations, and line breaks are just normal separators - the special value '' implies a no-operation (i.e. the corresponding entity is not initialized) - the special value '?' (nil value) implies a reset of the corresponding entity (the reset procedure is applied to references, 0,false or and empty string is assigned to variables of basic types)

-■ all text strings (including the labels) may be quoted using either single or double quotes.
+- single line comments are supported (i.e. starting with '!' and terminated by the end of the line) - Boolean constants are either the identifiers false (FALSE) and true (TRUE) or the numerical constants 0 and 1 - all text strings (including the labels) may be quoted using either single or double quotes.
 In the latter case, escape sequences are interpreted (i.e. use of '\').